 Online marketplace branding is a major challenge.
-Every web marketplace frequently struggles the issue of user acquisition, so-called “chicken and egg” issue.
+Every web marketplace frequently struggles with the issue of user acquisition, the so-called “chicken and egg” issue.
 Suffice it to say, a platform needs to draw both consumers and suppliers, but either party will not come without the other.

 When a buyer purchases a product on a marketplace, it’s important to understand that the buyers frequently don’t remember the seller who supplied the product.